 We’ve broken down our findings into 4 main categories:

-I’ll go ahead and give you a minor spoiler and breakdown of the average cost of living for one person in Florence, excluding rent.
+Let's breakdown the average cost of living for one person in Florence, excluding rent.

 |Lunch out (2x per week)||€ 30|